 Who Gets Kidney Stones?

 Anyone can develop a kidney stone, but some people are more likely to get one.

 - Individuals with a family or personal history of kidney stones

 - Individuals who maintain diets high in protein, sodium, or sugar.

 Kidney stones do not always cause pain.
-If they do, the first sign can often be the sudden development of intense, unrelenting and contraction-like pain in the side and back, below the ribs that spreads to the lower abdomen and groin.
+If they do, the first sign can often be the sudden development of intense, unrelenting, and contraction-like pain in the side and back, below the ribs that spread to the lower abdomen and groin.